badjtsx/ShrinkLDPlayer/README.md

 > - You can also refer to [Editing batch files](#editing-batch-files) to make your own batch files

 1. Launch the LDPlayer instance you want to shrink.
-2. In "Settings > Other settings > ADB debugging" choose "Open local connetion".
+2. In "Settings > Other settings > ADB debugging" choose "Open local connetion" (You should probably close it on other instances).
 3. Without closing the emulator, open cmd/powershell.
 4. Change directory to where LDPlayer is installed using ```cd C:\LDPlayer\LDPlayer9```.
 5. Run the command ```adb devices``` (cmd) or ```.\adb devices``` (powershell).
 If the output lists a device (emulator-5556   device) then you're good to go if not make sure step 2 is done and the LDPlayer instance is Launched.